“Understaffed, undervalued, feeling pressured.”

 These were only some compared to a number of grievances made by nurses not only here but throughout the world.
 But still, it’s quite fascinating that despite difficulties many of us still chose to stay.
 The reasons may range from passion, source of income, or simply through devotion.
 On the contrary, it’s sad to face the truth that there is also a great number who decided to leave and pick a different path due to exhaustion and stress.

-The main argument why the majority of nurses nowadays continues to be lured into working abroad is because of better compensation including benefits, suitable working environments and a great chance to have a “future” not only for themselves but for their families as well.
+The main argument why the majority of nurses nowadays continue to be lured into working abroad is because of better compensation including benefits, suitable working environments, and a great chance to have a “future” not only for themselves but for their families as well.

 The government’s vantage point